Brianland

 .

-* 1:44:10 – second nurse in hospital room – who is also a real nurse in real life
+* 1:44:10 – second nurse in hospital room – who is also a real nurse in real life.

-GREAT brief scene!
+GREAT 23-second scene!

 Nurse: “You are going to go through the bathroom, straight down the hall to the right to the fire escape – right now.”